theboywhoboasted/mpt_opt/README.md

 # Optimization Algorithm
 - We list all the US ETFs in order of recently traded volume (in dollar terms) as our product universe
 - To create a subset of N contracts from this universe, we add contracts one by one from the pre-sorted universe.
 At each step, we check that the newly added product does not have a very high correlation with any existing element of the subset.
-Thsi cutoff defaults to 99%, but is configurable.
+This cutoff defaults to 99%, but is configurable.
 - Once we have N elements in the subset, we attempt to form an optimal portfolio (with least variance) under the following constraints:
   - the sum of weights is 1
   - no weight is greater than 1 or less than 0 [^1]